youngjon2001/Diabetes-analytics/README.md

 - Are there data quality or measurement issues that could bias downstream modeling?
 ---

----

-## Key Questions Explored
-- How does diabetes prevalence and severity vary by **age, gender, ethnicity, and socioeconomic status**?
-- Are there groups with **high metabolic risk but low diagnosis rates**?
-- How do lifestyle behaviors differ across diabetes stages?
-- Which variables show strong associations with diabetes risk and diagnosis?
-- Are there data quality issues that could bias downstream modeling?

----

 ## Tools & Technologies
 - Python